☀️Fun EOY Review Ideas!

 These steps are the same whether you are using fiction or nonfiction texts.

 In this blog post, I am going to share the three steps with you and talk about troubleshooting if your students have difficulty with point of view.
+These strategies can help you with your whole group lesson or small groups.

 Step 1: Teaching Point of View Type (Who is speaking?)